13 Apr 2020 by Olga Brighton

 Each individual case is different and we know that there are many particular questions that you might have if you have Globelink travel insurance, so feel free to review our travel guidance and FAQs on the coronavirus pandemic.
 Alternatively, you can contact us directly with any questions.

-Important Travel Advice: Whenever and wherever you travel, always check FCO’s travel advice to help you stay safe and travel aware.
+Important Travel Advice: Whenever and wherever you travel, always check FCDO’s travel advice to help you stay safe and travel aware.